Stories

 Is Wagyu Fat Healthy?

-The fat content of Wagyu beef is primarily made up of monounsaturated fat, which is considered a healthy type of fat rich in vitamins and beneficial fatty acids and does not contribute to an increase in cholesterol.
-This is different from unhealthy types of fat, such as trans fats found in fried foods or margarine.
+The fat content of Wagyu beef is primarily made up of monounsaturated fat, which is considered a healthy type of fat.
+Monounsaturated fat is rich in vitamins and beneficial fatty acids and does not contribute to an increase in cholesterol.
+This is a contrast to the unhealthy fats found in processed foods.

 American Wagyu: Beyond Marbling Expectations

-Because our American Wagyu beef surpasses most other domestic beef in marbling, we developed four categories for our products by synthesizing the USDA and Japanese systems:
+Because our American Wagyu beef surpasses most other domestic beef in marbling, we developed four categories for our products by synthesizing the USDA and BMS systems:

-• SRF Black® – American Wagyu beef with a BMS of 6 to 8, superior to USDA Prime.
+• SRF Black® – BMS of 6 to 8.
+Superior to USDA Prime, with rich flavor and melt-in-your-mouth tenderness.

 Next Blog Post